Applications for Leeds Masters Scholarships are open until 9am on 14 June 2021

 How much is it worth?

 £5,000 paid in eight cash instalments of £625 when you have been verified as registered on your course.
 The money is paid directly to you from the end of October to the end of May.
+If you are studying over multiple years, the £5,000 is split evenly amongst all your years of study.

 Leeds Masters Scholarship recipients also have access to the University's Plus Programme throughout their studies, providing dozens of free and bespoke activities during the year, pastoral support, extra funding opportunities and more.